 Measles is very contagious.
 It is spread through coughing and sneezing.
 If a person breathes the air in a room up to 2 hours after a person with measles spent time there, they can contract measles.
 An infected person is contagious up to 4 days before their rash appears and for 4 days following the start of their rash.

 There are no medications to directly treat measles.
 Comfort measures to relieve symptoms include rest, hydration, fever reducers may be helpful.
 If an unvaccinated person has been exposed to measles, they can get vaccinated within 72 hours to prevent illness.
+Exposed individuals who are not eligible for vaccine can receive measles immune globulin to prevent illness.

 Check vaccination rates at your school using the CDPHE Immunization Data.